 ServersCost extends Constraint {

-[sfSource] -- LAZY Servers;
+array LAZY Servers;

-[sfPrefix] -- "server";
+prefix "server";

-[sfPath] -- LAZY cost;
+path LAZY cost;

-[sfUpdate] costlist;
+costlist extends AggregateSpecifier{}

 [sfConstraint] -- "sum(costlist, Cost), Cost lt 10000";

 }

 In the foregoing, we write attribute specifiers to aggregate the cost attribute from members of an array of servers.
 We see from the previous model fragment that this attribute is declared as a VAR, and it is these VARs that are aggregated.
 The sfSource-tagged attribute gives the source array, Servers; the sfPrefix-tagged attribute gives the prefix of array members, server; the sfPath-tagged attribute gives the path into an array member of the attribute value to be aggregated, which is simply the cost attribute; and the sfUpdate-tagged attribute gives the attribute, costlist, to which to assign the result of aggregation.